 Breathe in slowly.
 Dive deeper.
 The peace that comes with this life lost in lature and dipped in water is the feeling I will never stop chasing.
 Photography while freediving is ruled by a special kind of balance.
-Underwater photography tend to have a different rhythm than normal land photography.
-Everything slows down and you get to waitfor the right moment to unfold in front of your camera.
+Underwater photography tends to have a different rhythm than normal land photography.
+Everything slows down and you get to wait for the right moment to unfold in front of your camera.
 But what happens when you add freediving on top of it?
 Freedive photography is a race against time in a world where you can only move in slow motion.

 Open Water Studio